LivingComputationFoundation/LCFTDocker/README.md

 ## Running on Windows 10

+WARNING: So far, this container has ONLY been tested on Linux.

-This container has been tested on Windows 10 using [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
+However, a previous version of this container was tested on Windows 10 using [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 There is a relatively useful tutorial for connecting docker containers to the display using Windows here: https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde

 ### Running on Mac OS X

+WARNING: So far, this container has ONLY been tested on Linux.

-This was tested on Mac OS 10+ using [XQuartz](https://www.xquartz.org/).
+Again, however, a previous version of this container was tested on Mac OS 10+ using [XQuartz](https://www.xquartz.org/).
 After installation, be sure to open XQuartz.app and verify under Settings > Privacy that you have enabled both "Allow connections from network clients" and "Authenticate connections" and restart XQuartz.
 You do not need to set `X11_PATH` if using the default `DISPLAY=host.docker.internal:0`.